drvinceknight/unpeudemath/_posts/2014-12-23-using_python_and_selenium_for_a_jekyll_site.md

 The above is an extremely simple example of what Selenium can do and also of how to write tests.

 1. If you know how to write unit tests but are not sure about Selenium take a look at [the Selenium site](http://docs.seleniumhq.org/docs/03_webdriver.jsp) (you can click on a button for Python or indeed whatever interface you would like to use).
+That site has a good collection of what Selenium can do (check what happens when clicking on links, checking content etc...).
+You can also see this: [https://selenium-python.readthedocs.org/](https://selenium-python.readthedocs.org/).
 2. If you are happy with Selenium but not unit tests then there are a variety of great tutorials around but to be honest I cannot recommend the [Test Driven Development with Python Book](http://chimera.labs.oreilly.com/books/1234000000754/ch01.html) enough.
 [Harry Percival](https://twitter.com/hjwp) did a great job.

 Here are some tests I wrote today for the site my students have put together for [Code Club](http://cardiffmathematicscodeclub.github.io/): [https://github.com/CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/blob/tests/functional_tests.py](https://github.com/CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/blob/tests/functional_tests.py)